M0M0-D3V/Full-Stack-28-03-21/wk2/README.md

 4. Continue Assignments and Reading in Platform
     - Think of reading like you would code :page_facing_up:Documentation
+## :one: on :one: This Week
+- Meet with Instructor and share
+- Sign up on my Calendly - https://calendly.com/mhong-fullstack/15min
 ## CHAMPION OF THE WEEK
 - Each week on Wednesday, all teams will nominate :one: Team Member for recognition
 - Thursday we will announce the Champion